Is Fancy Dog Food Worth the Cost? The Answer Might Surprise You

 But even well-known, premium brands have had safety recalls.

-Kelly Smith, an intern here at The Penny Hoarder, was feeding her dog Wrigley a highly regarded brand when he became seriously ill.
+Kelly Smith, a former intern here at The Penny Hoarder, was feeding her dog Wrigley a highly regarded brand when he became seriously ill.
 Her vet suggested his food might actually be at least partly to blame — hefty price tag notwithstanding.

 If you do a little digging, it’s not that surprising, unfortunately.